 Straining is also important.
 As you shake the cocktail, the ice melts and gets smaller.
 Smaller ice results in a larger overall surface area of the ice, which will cause it to melt quicker.
 Straining over fresh ice will help keep the drink from getting watered down.

-If you make this Paloma Cocktail with Grapefruit Juice, please share in the comments.
+If you make this Paloma Cocktail with Grapefruit Juice, please share in the comments, and don’t forget to tag us on social media at @we_make_pretty.
 If you’d like to explore more cocktails, checkout our Passionfruit La Croix Hurricane or Strawberry-Infused Gin.
 Enjoy!

 Paloma Cocktail with Grapefruit Juice